 Sincere criticism is expected.
 Defamation and harassment are not.

-Professor Chandler is a 76-year-old elder.
+Professor Chandler is a 77-year-old elder.
 While he is by no means fragile and helpless, he is beloved by his family.
-He, with our help, will take all steps necessary to protect himself from undue mental and psychological harm caused by defamation or harassment of any type, including cyber harassment.
+He, with our help when necessary but often without our assistance, will take all steps necessary to protect himself from undue mental and psychological harm caused by defamation or harassment of any type, including cyber harassment.

 Those steps may include criminal prosecution, civil legal action and widespread media exposure.
 (His daughter, Dahna, also is an award-winning investigative journalist with lots of colleagues who like her dad.)

-Certainly, any attempts at causing physical harm not be tolerated in any form or fashion by anyone for any reason.
-Those will be met with any appropriate response require, including arrest, criminal prosecution and civil lawsuits.
+Certainly, any attempts to cause physical harm not be tolerated in any form or fashion by anyone for any reason will get met with any appropriate response require, including arrest, criminal prosecution, and civil lawsuits.

 Fee and purchase disputes are understandable.
 Theft of services and art are not.

-Professor Chandler expects to be fully compensated for all services he provides and paid in full for all artwork he sells.
+Professor Chandler expects to be fully compensated for all services he provides in full and on time and to get paid in full for all artwork he commissions or sells.
 Please expect to execute and honor contracts for both and have those inquiries we find untrustworthy or opportunities we find inappropriate for an artist of his caliber rejected.

 Aging is inevitable.
 Unhappiness in old age is not.

-Our goal is to have Professor Chandler live out the rest of his years in peace, comfort and as the beneficiary of the work of his hands which he believes was his calling from God to do.
-We will work to protect those rights of peace and enjoyment to the fullest extent required.
+Our goal is to have Professor Chandler live out the rest of his years in peace, comfort, and as the beneficiary of the work of his hands which he believes was his calling from God to do.
+We and our legal representatives will work to protect those rights of peace and enjoyment to the fullest extent required.